 While drug dependence and addiction can both cause cravings for more drugs, they are different processes.
 When you have drug dependence, your body has changed to adapt to exposure to certain drugs over time.
-If you suddenly stop using these drugs, or reduce your dosage too quickly, you’ll experience unpleasant withdrawal symptoms.
-Our drug rehabs West Palm Beach centers explains why you get withdrawals further here.
+If you suddenly stop using these drugs or reduce your dosage too quickly, you’ll experience unpleasant withdrawal symptoms.
+Our drug rehabs in West Palm Beach centers explains why you get withdrawals further here.
 However, that does not mean you are addicted to a substance.
 Drug addiction involves compulsive drug use despite negative consequences.
 Even if someone continues taking a drug after it stops being pleasurable or causes bad side effects, they might still be addicted if they feel physically compelled to do so.

 In most cases, you can cure drug dependence without treating addiction.
 If you experience withdrawal symptoms when you stop taking a drug after having been on it for a long time.
 Your best option is to taper off slowly.
 This is one of many tools your doctor may use to help you overcome drug dependence and regain control over your life.
 However, if your cravings are so strong that they make it impossible to stop taking drugs by yourself.
-You may also need help from family and friends, then you likely have addiction.
+You may also need help from family and friends, then you likely have an addiction.
 Most likely you will need professional treatment.
 Drug dependence vs drug addiction – differences explained.

 Many of our opiate detox center Port St Lucie clients used to subscribe to the misconception that dependence is interchangeable with addiction by definition.
 Dependence is described as the physical need to use a substance after habitual use for a period of time.
 Also, people who are dependent on opioids experience withdrawal symptoms if they cease their use.
 In order to avoid these symptoms, people will continually use the substance.
 Often, this can lead to the development of an addiction.
 Addiction, however, includes dependency as well as a compulsive and psychological need for the drug.
 Additionally, when someone is addicted, their drug of choice trumps all the consequences of their behavior.
 Typically, people who are addicted to a substance rely on the drug for psychological and physical relief.